michel4j/django-crisp-modals/README.md

             )
         )

-5. In your views, use the ModalCreateView, ModalUpdateView, and ModalDeleteView classes as follows.
+5. In your views, use the ModalCreateView, ModalUpdateView, ModalConfirmView, and ModalDeleteView classes as follows.
 Include `delete_url` in the form kwargs for the ModalUpdateView class to show the delete button within the form.

     ```python